bmaltais/kohya_ss/README.md

 Summary of the feature:

 - `tools/cache_latents.py` is added.
-This script can be used to cache the latents in advance.
+This script can be used to cache the latents to disk in advance.
   - The options are almost the same as `sdxl_train.py'.
 See the help message for the usage.
   - Please launch the script as follows:
     `accelerate launch  --num_cpu_threads_per_process 1 tools/cache_latents.py ...`
   - This script should work with multi-GPU, but it is not tested in my environment.

+- `tools/cache_text_encoder_outputs.py` is added.
+This script can be used to cache the text encoder outputs to disk in advance.
+  - The options are almost the same as `cache_latents.py' and `sdxl_train.py'.
+See the help message for the usage.

 - `sdxl_train.py` is a script for SDXL fine-tuning.
 The usage is almost the same as `fine_tune.py`, but it also supports DreamBooth dataset.
   - `--full_bf16` option is added.
 Thanks to KohakuBlueleaf!